Qiskit/qiskit/CONTRIBUTING.md

 You can refer to the Release Notes section for the process of creating a new release note.
-One thing to keep in mind for deprecation release notes though is that we need to clear document a migration path in that release note.
+One thing to keep in mind for deprecation release notes though is that we need to clearly document a migration path in that release note.
 This should outline what the current deprecated behavior would look like and how users will need to update their code when that deprecated feature is removed.
 In addition it is also good to explain the reasoning behind why the